8 killed in deadly California boat fire; dozens missing

 It wasn't immediately clear when the bodies on the ocean floor might be retrieved or when divers could search the boat for others.

-The fire broke out aboard the vessel Conception around 3 a.m. off Santa Cruz Island, part of a chain of rugged wind-swept isles that form Channel Islands National Park in the Pacific Ocean west of Los Angeles.
+The 75-foot (23 metres) Conception was on a three-day excursion to the chain of rugged, wind-swept isles that form Channel Islands National Park in the Pacific Ocean west of Los Angeles.
+The fire broke out around 3 a.m. in Platt's Harbor off Santa Cruz Island.

-The five crew members who escaped were rescued by a good Samaritan boat called The Grape Escape that was anchored nearby.
-Two suffered minor injuries, Coast Guard Petty Officer Mark Barney said.
+The five crew members who escaped took refuge on a boat called The Grape Escape that was anchored nearby.
+Two had minor injuries, Coast Guard Petty Officer Mark Barney said.

 The Grape Escape's owners, Bob and Shirley Hansen, told The New York Times they were asleep when they heard pounding on the side of their 60-foot (18-meter) fishing vessel about 3:30 a.m. and discovered the frightened crew members.
 They told the couple they fled when the fire grew out of control.